 The 70km round trip back to Coober Pedy takes you east along the hills to the dog fence.
 This 2m high wire barrier stretches for over 5,300km across three States, to protect the sheep country in the south from the native dog, the Dingo.
 The desert-like moonscape along the fence, with its fossilised shells, grey, soft clay dirt and cracks that appear to be bottomless, has been nicknamed the ‘moon plain’.
 It too has been the scene for numerous movies.

-Permits are required and can be purchased at the Visitors Information Centre.
-Price $11 per vehicle or $8 concession.
+Permits are required and can be purchased online here.